zyddnys/fast_io/readme.md

   17. All fast_io devices can be natively put in C++ containers. std::vector<fast_io::obuf> is valid
   18. Providing RAII for FILE*&POSIX file id
   19. Dynamic Type Support
+  20. Pipe line support
+  21. Zero copy IO (still in plan phase since I would like to provide a clean interface)
+  22. Cryptography (Under construction) to replace openssl

 ## Future Plan After C++ 20
   1. Module support